victorgzv/blog/_posts/2018-11-15-Skin Detection.md

 ![_config.yml]({{ site.baseurl }}/images/skin_mask.png)

-We need to take extra care with very dark parts of the image and probably discard them altogether, as the HSV conversion gets really noisy for small values of V. To achieve it, we need to apply morphological operations such as erode and dilate which will get rid of the noise in the image.
-Erosion removes the boundary pixels and dilation increases object boundary to background.
-This way, we can make sure whatever region in background in result is really a background, since boundary region is removed.
-[1]
+We need to take extra care with very dark parts of the image and probably discard them all together, as the HSV conversion gets really noisy for small values of V. To achieve it, we need to apply morphological operations such as erode and dilate which will get rid of the noise in the image.
+Erosion will remove the boundary pixels and dilation will increase object boundary to background.
+This way, we can make sure what region is background , since boundary region is removed.[1]

 ````python
 #morphological operations